-17 The observed velocity distribution and measured oxygen values at 350 m depth in November 18 and December 2009 (Fig. 6) are quite variable especially on the equatorial side of the OMZ.
-19 This is in agreement with the SODA flow field for October/November 2010 (Fig. S2) where 20 the flow is also highly variable.
-The oxygen distribution measured in November and 21 December 2009 at 350 m near 30°W between 8 and 10°N is generally higher compared to the CARS climatology, however it is lower for most measurements east of 30°W. In the OMZ 22 23 north of 10°N measured oxygen levels are mostly lower at the boundaries of the OMZ than climatological ones.
-Near the climatological OMZ core at about 12.5°N, 20°W measured 24 25 oxygen values are higher just south of 12.5°N and in agreement with climatology or lower north of 12.5°N. The lowest oxygen concentrations in the climatology at 350 m depth are 26 27 located in the region of the cyclonic circulation cells between the Cape Verde Islands and 28 Africa indicative of reduced water renewal in these cyclonic circulation cells.
-The float at 350 29 m depth (f350) moved westward north of the OMZ core in December 2009 (Fig. 6) and 30 measured oxygen values from this float agree well with climatology.
-The northward shift of the float at about 12.5°N, 21°W seems to be connected to an increased SSHA gradient 31 32 connected to a strengthening of the high and low SSHA at this location (Supplement Movie M1 for 1 December 2009).
-Because the NECC is weaker in boreal winter the variable flow 33 components south of 10°N might be related to a weakened NECC, although the oxygen distribution indicates an oxygen supply to the OMZ, especially west of 20°W. In boreal winter the core of the Guinea Dome should be located at 10.5°N, 22°W, however according to the velocity distribution at 23°W the Guinea Dome center seems to be still south of 10.5°N. While the nNECC south of the Guinea Dome is weak and variable, the westward flow with low oxygen content north and east of the Guinea Dome center is more obvious (Fig. 6).
+The observed velocity distribution and measured oxygen values at 350 m depth in November and December 2009 (Fig. 6) are quite variable, especially on the equatorial side of the OMZ.
+This is in agreement with the SODA flow field for October-November 2010 (Fig. S2), where the flow is also highly variable.
+The oxygen distribution measured in November and December 2009 at 350 m near 30° W between 8 and 10° N is generally higher compared to the CARS climatology; however, it is lower for most measurements east of 30° W. In the OMZ north of 10° N, measured oxygen levels are mostly lower at the boundaries of the OMZ than climatological ones.
+Near the climatological OMZ core at about 12.5° N, 20° W, measured oxygen values are higher just south of 12.5° N. and are either in agreement with or lower than climatology to the north of 12.5° N. The lowest